jase-b/jase-b/README.md

     <h4>Challenges & Achievements</h4>

     - The NaviStats marketing website ([navistats.com](https://navistats.com/)) is a WordPress site.
-The actual NaviStats web application ([navistats.com/dashboard](https://navistats.com/dashboard)) is a React application served from the NaviStats WordPress domain.
+The actual NaviStats web application ([navistats.com/dashboard](https://navistats.com/dashboard)) is a React application served from the NaviStats WordPress site using the [ReactPress](https://wordpress.org/plugins/reactpress/) plugin.
       This required solutions for some unique issues created by the WordPress-React relationship.
 For example:

       <h4><b>Special route handling</b></h4>

+        Wordpress matches the URL path segments to resources on its server.

       <h4><b>WordPress Metadata API for simple data storage</b></h4>